austral/austral.github.io/spec/rationale-error-handling.md

 	https://news.ycombinator.com/item?id=22940836
 	https://news.ycombinator.com/item?id=22938712

-13. **Minimum Common Denominator**.
-Destructors are a minimum common denominator
+13. **Minimum Common Denominator:** Destructors are a minimum common denominator
     interface: a destructor is a function that takes an object and returns nothing, `A -> ()`.